-International independent documentary, experimental work, and new platforms hold the potential to stop the spread of panic.
+International experimental work, independent documentary, and new platforms hold the potential to stop the spread of panic.

-This exhibition underscores the galvanizing power of the international independent media scene during this unprecedented state of global public health emergency.
+This exhibition underscores the galvanizing power of international independent media during this unprecedented global health emergency.
 It is a co-production between FLEFF and the Park Center for Independent Media.

-These works confront urgent unresolved environmental, health, and political issues.
-These on-the-ground reports from the frontlines bypass mainstream media narratives by insisting people, places, and new ways of seeing and infiltrating the world matter.
+These works confront urgent environmental, health, and political issues.
+These on-the-ground reports from the frontlines bypass mainstream media narratives by insisting that people, places, and new ways of seeing and infiltrating the world matter.

-Exhibition featured groups and project include:
+Exhibition featured groups and projects include:

 1Point3Acres.com (US/China/UK) with their Coronavirus Dashboard

-Cinema Politica’s (Montreal) “Indigenous Led Blockades in Canada Video Playlist
+Cinema Politica’s (Montreal) “Indigenous Led Blockades in Canada Video Playlist”